The Happenings on Shaw Hill

 “You have?”

 “Yes,” he said.
 He stood stock-still on my front porch and was not comfortable.
-He looked like a man that had spent some time within the safe confines of the university’s walls and leaving that place was distressing for him.
+He looked like a man that spent most of his time within the safe confines of the university’s walls and leaving that place was distressing for him.
+“Mr. Taylor,” he said.
+“Do you mind if I come in to discuss my concerns?”

 “Concerns?”
 I asked.
 I stepped back from the door and motioned for them to come inside.
 “Yes, come in,” I said.

+He removed his hat and stepped in the door.
+“This will not take long, Mr. Taylor.
+I appreciate your time.”
 He put his hand on the shoulder of the young man.
 “This is my student, Aaron Murkowski.
-He has been following your Facebook feed.”
+He has been studying your Facebook feed as well.”

 “Yes, it is a story of folklore and mythology in the modern world.
 It is an age-old phenomena…”